Ahmed0684/Requirment.md/Requirement.md

 How does the system handle cases where an order is edited and crosses the free shipping threshold?
 User Interface (UI):

-Is the shipping cost clearly displayed during the checkout process?
+Is the shipping cost displayed during the checkout process?
 Are changes to the shipping cost dynamically updated as items are added or removed from the basket?
 Are regional settings, such as currency and shipping thresholds, displayed correctly?
 Backend/Performance: